mvysny/vaadin-on-kotlin/vok-example-crud-flow/README.md

 # VoK-CRUD Example application

 A simple demo of a full-stack example application which you can inspire from.
+Uses Vaadin 14.
 You can launch the app simply from your terminal:

 ```bash
 git clone https://github.com/mvysny/vaadin-on-kotlin